Overview of the model-driven form designer

 The form designer interface has the following areas:

-Create or edit forms using the form designer
+Create, edit, or configure forms using the form designer

 Using the tree view in the form designer